iGrushevskiy/checkio_org/README.md

 You are given a text, which contains different english letters and punctuation symbols.
 You should find the most frequent letter in the text.
 The letter returned must be in lower case.
 While checking for the most wanted letter, casing does not matter, so for the purpose of your search, "A" == "a".
 Make sure you do not count punctuation symbols, digits and whitespaces, only letters.
 If you have two or more letters with the same frequency, then return the letter which comes first in the latin alphabet.
 For example -- "one" contains "o", "n", "e" only once for each, thus we choose "e".

+5.Xs and Os Referee function.
+Tic-Tac-Toe, sometimes also known as Xs and Os, is a game for two players (X and O) who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three respective marks in a horizontal, vertical, or diagonal rows (NW-SE and NE-SW) wins the game.
+But we will not be playing this game.
+You will be the referee for this games results.
+You are given a result of a game and you must determine if the game ends in a win or a draw as well as who will be the winner.
+Make sure to return "X" if the X-player wins and "O" if the O-player wins.
+If the game is a draw, return "D."
+A game's result is presented as a list of strings, where "X" and "O" are players' marks and "." is the empty cell.